Sumatran Orangutan Society

 - Develop sustainable livelihoods for forest-edge communities

-- Build capacity of local Indonesian conservation organizations
+- Build capacity of local Indonesian conservation organisations

 - Implement social forestry schemes that empower communities as forest custodians